Updated: Jun 13

 Example 10: Not Being Afraid of Problems

-I used to get really annoyed and unhappy when I faced problems and hardship in life, especially if it involved other people.
+I used to get really annoyed and unhappy when I faced problems and hardship in life, especially if it involves other people.
 I remember thinking life would be so much easier if I could just live alone by myself and not have to deal with anyone else's problems.
 That kind of thinking is a result of my lack of wisdom to effectively handle problems.

-A key idea in Stoic philosophy is that the obstacle is the way.
+A key idea in Stoic philosophy is that "the obstacle is the way."
 Without challenges and problems in life, we would never advance or improve ourselves.
 It's just like how we need to lift heavy weights at the gym to grow our muscles.
 Therefore, we can view problems positively and productively by seeing them as a necessary challenge for our growth.

 All philosophies also teach us to stop complaining about the things outside our control, which includes the outside world and other people.
-Instead, we must focus on what we can control, which is only our mind.
+Instead, we must focus on what we can control, which is only our mind and actions.
 The matter itself is not the problem, but how we view the matter is the problem.
 If we view a matter as unfair and an annoyance, then that attitude is what makes us suffer.
 If we instead view this "problem" as a gift or a lesson trying to make us better, or as an opportunity to practice philosophy, then we will happily embrace the problem and be determined to resolve it.
 Through solving problems, our wisdom, ability, and self-confidence will grow.